lords-7/essai2/docs/Formula-Cookbook.md

 ### A quick word on naming

+_Note: These naming rules only apply to formulae.
+Casks follow their own rules, which you can read more about in the [Token reference section of the Cask Cookbook](Cask-Cookbook.md#token-reference)._

 Name the formula like the project markets the product.
 So it’s `pkg-config`, not `pkgconfig`; `sdl_mixer`, not `sdl-mixer` or `sdlmixer`.

 The only exception is stuff like “Apache Ant”.
 Apache sticks “Apache” in front of everything, but we use the formula name `ant`.
 We only include the prefix in cases like `gnuplot` (because it’s part of the name) and `gnu-go` (because everyone calls it “GNU Go”—nobody just calls it “Go”).
 The word “Go” is too common and there are too many implementations of it.